3.9" Pink Poldervaartite/Olmiite On Matrix - South Africa

 This is an aggregation of Poldervaartite and Olmiite crystals on a Manganese rich matrix.
 In natural light, the crystals display a pinkish-brown color, while presenting a pinkish-salmon color under artificial light.
 Small Calcite crystals can also be seen surrounding the Olmiite and Poldervaartite crystals.

-Poldervaartite is a Calcium and Manganese based mineral, which features Ca as the dominant molecule, this is notable from its chemical formula (Ca2,Mn)[SiO3(OH)](OH).
-This is very similar to Olmiite, a Mn dominant mineral with the chemical formula CaMn[SiO3(OH)](OH).
-Both are found in association with each other in few known locations in South Africa, most commonly throughout the Kalahari Manganese Fields.
+Poldervaartite is a calcium and manganese-based mineral, which features Ca as the dominant molecule.
+This is notable from its chemical formula, (Ca2,Mn)[SiO3(OH)](OH).
+This is very similar to olmiite, a manganese-dominant mineral with the chemical formula CaMn[SiO3(OH)](OH).
+Both are found in association with each other in a few known locations in South Africa, most commonly throughout the Kalahari Manganese Fields.

 SPECIES